KarimMakki/Curverto/README.md

 Stay informed and make smarter financial decisions with our all-in-one currency converter.
 Download now and experience the convenience!

+## Setup

+To run this project, you will need to add your own API key.
+Follow these steps:

+1. Create a `gradle.properties` file in the root directory of your project.
+2. Add your API key to the `gradle.properties` file in the following format:

+    ```properties
+    API_KEY=your_api_key_here
+    ```

+3. Make sure that `gradle.properties` is added to your `.gitignore` file to avoid exposing your API key in version control:

+    ```gitignore
+    /gradle.properties
+    ```

+Now you can build and run the project with your own API key.

 # ****[Download the app now](https://play.google.com/store/apps/details?id=com.curverto.app)****